 There’s also a shed load of wildlife, including around 140 species of native birds, snakes and lizards.
 Something dramatically demonstrated by the white-bellied sea-eagle who swoops down about 50-metres in front of us to scoop up a snake in its talons and fly off into the sunset, its slithery prey dangling unhappily below.
 You’re also likely to stumble across possums, a variety of butterflies, a mob of wallabies and a couple of rogue Eastern Grey Kangaroos.

-If you time your visit right, you may even get lucky enough to spot a passing whale or encounter flatback and green turtles laying their eggs on Casuarina Beach, or their hatchlings heading off to the ocean.
+If you time your visit to right, you may even get lucky enough to spot a passing whale or encounter flatback and green turtles laying their eggs on Casuarina Beach, or their hatchlings heading off to the ocean.
 Oh, and then there’s the estuarine crocodiles and box jelly fish, so you may want to keep your wits about you.

 To make the most of our visit we’re staying overnight at the Cape Hillsborough Nature Tourist Park, right on Casuarina beach.
 Run by the warm and welcoming Renae and Ben and their three kids, this place is an eco friendly rustic haven for families.
 When the kids aren’t madly mini golfing or launching themselves into the pool, we head off on a series of wilderness walking trails, and stroll down to explore the long stretch of Casuarina beach in the golden afternoon light.